ASIAN/PACIFIC AMERICAN AWARD FOR LITERATURE (APAAL) REVISED GUIDELINES (as of 8/31/2015)

 - For fiction titles, anthologies or books containing the work of more than one author are not eligible.

 - Works must be originally written in English.

 - Works that have previously won other prizes or recognition are eligible.

 - If no books are found to meet the selection criteria, no award will be given.

-- Poetry and Graphic Novels will be eligible for consideration in either Adult or Youth categories: please determine which committee is appropriate for any Graphic Novel you wish to submit.
+- Poetry and Graphic Novels will be eligible for consideration in Adult Fiction, Young Adult or Children’s Literature: please determine which committee is appropriate to submit.

 Entry of Works

-- Nominated titles should be submitted to appropriate Award Committee before October 1, 2014 via the online entry form on the APALA website (www.apalaweb.org).
+- Nominated titles should be submitted to appropriate Award Committee before October 1, 2016 using the link below.
 Entries may be submitted by an author, publisher, agent, publicist or individual.
-All entries received after October 1, 2014 will not be considered for the 2015 award.
+All entries received after October 1, 2016 will not be considered for the 2017 award.